cvedovini/wp-linkedin/readme.txt

 - Loading the text domain earlier in the plugin loading process so that translations for widget names are available.
 - Updating Portuguese and French translations.
+- Now working when fancy permalinks are not activated.

 = Version 1.18 =